setaman/vue-ellipse-progress/README.md

 |----------|--------|---------|---------|
 | <img width="100" height="100" src="https://github.com/setaman/Bilder/blob/master/ellipse-exmp1.png">|<img width="100" height="100" src="https://github.com/setaman/Bilder/blob/master/ellipse-exmp2.png">|<img width="100" height="100" src="https://github.com/setaman/Bilder/blob/master/ellipse-exmp3.png">|<img width="100" height="100" src="https://github.com/setaman/Bilder/blob/master/ellipse-exmp4.png"> |

 As you can see the second and fourth examples are similar to the modes `bottom` and `top`.
-Only with the modes `in` and `out` and the `offset` you can achive the same result.
-But the povided modes like a presets take care about annoying calculations and do the job for you.
+Only with the modes `in` and `out` and the `offset` you can achieve the same result.
+But the provided modes like a presets take care about annoying calculations and do the job for you.

 <br>